 - Changes to the Starlark language, semantics, or APIs

 - Changes that could have a pervasive effect on Bazel performance or memory usage (for better or for worse)

 - Changes to flags and command-line interface.

-When a proposal adds, removes, or modifies any function or object available in BUILD, WORKSPACE, or bzl files, the Starlark team has to be in the reviewers list.
+When you write a design document, you can coordinate with other Bazel developers and seek guidance from Bazel’s core team.
+For example, when a proposal adds, removes, or modifies any function or object available in BUILD, WORKSPACE, or bzl files, add the Starlark team as reviewers.
+Design documents are reviewed before submission because:

 - Bazel is a very complex system; seemingly innocuous local changes can have significant global consequences.